masterhorn/docs/_docs/tutorials/Volumes.md

 **Confirm** button will close "Detach Volume" window and after a few seconds the volume will detach from instance and will go into status `available`.

-{% include alert.html type="info" title="Note:" content="For volume which was created with instance "Detach Volume" button will be disabled." %}
+{% include alert.html type="info" title="Note:" content="For volume which was created with instance Detach Volume button will be disabled." %}

 ## Edit volume
 ---